-Countless people want to improve their health, live longer and feel better.
+Countless people want to improve their health, live longer, and feel better.
 The health industry thrives because of these goals.
 In theory, the field is a powerful way to make money, as there is always plenty of demand and health is a priority for many people.

 The biggest downside is the competition.
 With so many different products out there, companies have to strive to create something that customers are going to buy regularly.
 Creating a selling point is a key strategy, like having a product that is amazing value for money or a range that has something special.

-While Reliv has some predictable products, the company does also have a few less common options as well.
+While Reliv has some predictable products, the company does also has a few less common options as well.
 Their marketing approaches also give distributors some tools for promoting the products.
 But, is this enough to make Reliv a good way to earn money?
-That's what we're here to find out.
+That’s what we’re here to find out.

 So, as always, Reliv offers two ways to earn.
 The first involves selling Reliv products to customers and earning commissions.
 The second approach is to work on building a team as well.
 Team building is a more complicated process, but it also offers increased income potential.